nickmartz/mindwaveSetup/README.md

-# mindwaveSetup
+# mindwaveSetup (Python 2)

-make sure pyserial is installed (pip install pyserial)
+This project is aimed at helping patients with motor restoration by controlling prosthetic grip via a Neurosky BCI.
+We collaborated with Triton Prosthetics to make this happen.

-run on python 2
+Notes:

-keep mindwave file in the same folder
+Make sure pyserial is installed (pip install pyserial) Mindwave file must be in the same directory